terryaney/KatApp/scripts/readme.md

 await hostApplication.notifyAsync(application, "myNotificationName", { moreData: "dataValue" });
 ```

+For an application to receive this notification, it must have a `IKatAppEventsConfiguration.notification` delegate provided.

 #### IKatApp.debugNext

 **`debugNext(saveLocations?: string | boolean, serverSideOnly?: boolean, trace?: boolean, expireCache?: boolean): void`**